nanograv/PINT/docs/controlling-logging.rst

 those users (we have seen this in NANOGrav notebooks, where conflicting configurations resulted in every message appearing twice).
 So if you are using PINT and the log messages don't look very nice, that's python's default log reporting.
-If you want to. most simply, set the log level that is reported globally, you can::
+If you want to, most simply, set the log level that is reported globally, you can::

     import logging
+    logging.basicConfig()
     logging.getLogger().setLevel("DEBUG")

 What PINT does do is ensure that every log message is handled based on the